tobermory/faultHandling-cortex-m/README.md

 ```

 Assuming that the source tree above is not already on your development
-system, grab it from GitHub:
+system, grab it from ARM-software's GitHub repo, into some local
+directory C:

 ```
-$ cd someDir
+$ cd C
 $ git clone https://github.com/ARM-software/CMSIS_5.git

 ```